 These quick healthy fish cakes are not only healthy but easy on your cash too!

-Just like my oven baked fish puffs recipe these fish cakes prove that you can make delicious fish based meals without the need to spend loads of money on the most expensive and popular fish like haddock or cod.
+Just like my fish puffs this quick healthy fish cakes recipe proves that you can make delicious fish based meals without the need to spend loads of money on the most expensive and popular fish like haddock or cod.

 Go for the less expensive lesser known white fish like River Cobbler or Coley.
 I promise you that you won’t notice any difference in taste and these kinds of fish are likely to be more sustainable too, so you’ll be doing the environment a favour as well!